apetro/sublime-2-user-settings/README.md

 But if you find some settings here that you want to use, hey, that's cool.

+# What are you using, how and why?

+## Packages

+### Gist

+### MarkdownEditing

+### Package Control

+Package Control for Sublime package management, of course.
+I keep all the Package Control configuration and metadata out of source control, however, so that Package Control can operate independently in each of my Sublime installations.

+## Key bindings and such

+### Split pane editing

+I've got custom key bindings inspired by but not the same as those demonstrated [by Jeffrey Way](https://tutsplus.com/lesson/configuring-and-mastering-split-windows/).
+I only tend to use up to two panes, so I've optimized for that.

+### Vintage

+I use Vintage mode.
+Similar keys in Sublime and `vim` makes coping with `vim` easier.

 # Why put this in a public GitHub repo?